Tomato Varieties and

 Types of Tomatoes

 There are hundreds of tomato varieties.
-From marble-sized grape or cherry tomatoes, to juicy salad tomatoes, meaty paste tomatoes, and huge, sweet, beefsteak tomatoes.
+From marble-sized grape or cherry tomatoes, to juicy salad tomatoes, meaty paste tomatoes, and huge, sweet, beefsteak tomatoes--the kind you slice in slabs bigger than a slice of bread.
 Their colors range from deep crimson to orange, yellow, green, purple, and chocolate.

 Tomato Varieties—‘Sweet Cluster’